-We entered into a stockholder agreement (the "Stockholder Agreement") with Access prior to the consummation of the IPO.
+We entered into a stockholder agreement (the "Stockholder Agreement") with Access prior to the consummation of our initial public offering ("IPO").
 The Stockholder Agreement governs the relationship between Access and us, including matters related to our corporate governance, including board nomination rights and information rights.